Voluntary Keeper Internships

 - Training in animal-management related computer software.

-- Training in all aspects of the company’s code of practise.
+- Training in all aspects of the company’s code of practice.

 - A qualification or enrolment on an animal science related discipline would be desirable.